gbabbitt/POPSTAR-signaling-in-music/README.md

 INPUT: myFile.wav or myFile.mp3

-DEPENDENCIES: PyQt5, PIL, python-ternary, soundfile, pydub, moviepy, and the usual suspects (numpy,scipy,pandas, matplotlib, statsmodels)
+DEPENDENCIES: PyQt5, PIL, python-ternary, soundfile, pydub, moviepy (use pip install moviepy==1.0.3 to avoid recent bug), and the usual suspects (numpy,scipy,pandas, matplotlib, statsmodels)

 NOTE: This code does not actually do any significant analysis as of yet.
 The signals plotted dynamically are just random for now...stay tuned